 CGTN: China gears up for people-centered, green, high-quality development

-BEIJING, March 7, 2021 /CNW/ -- As China enters a new development stage, different regions and sectors across the country are gearing up to improve the quality of development in the world's second largest economy.
+BEIJING, March 8, 2021 /PRNewswire/ -- As China enters a new development stage, different regions and sectors across the country are gearing up to improve the quality of development in the world's second largest economy.

 Joining panel discussions during China's ongoing Two Sessions, President Xi Jinping underscored several key words crucial for the development in the coming years: new development paradigm, green transformation, people-centered philosophy and high-quality development.